top of page

 John Singer Sargent's Watercolors

-When most people think of John Singer Sargent, they picture the dazzling society portraits done in oil paint (like the one in Sargent's Deadly Commission ) that I’ve been showing in previous posts .
+Want to know a secret?
+When most people think of John Singer Sargent, they picture the dazzling society portraits done in oil paint, like the one in Sargent's Deadly Commission.
 But whenever Sargent could step away from the grand salons and aristocratic drawing rooms, he enjoyed painting with watercolors.
 These paintings, created primarily in the last three decades of his life, reveal an artist painting not for patrons but for himself.
-They’re intimate, l
+They’re intimate, loosely experimental,

 Mar 25